CsToMy/AgilisSzoftverFejlesztes/README.md

 # AgilisSzoftverFejlesztes
 [![Build Status](https://travis-ci.org/CsToMy/AgilisSzoftverFejlesztes.svg?branch=master)](https://travis-ci.org/CsToMy/AgilisSzoftverFejlesztes)

-This is the repo for source files, documentation and research materials for accomplish the Agilis szoftverfejlesztés subject.
+This is the repo for source files, documentation and research materials for accomplishing the Agile Network Service Development (Agilis szoftverfejlesztés) subject.

 ## Example JSON used for testing: